 Step 2: Improve Your Posture When You Walk

 I have an old photo of me running on the beach as a kid.
 It shows an obvious kyphosis a.k.a.
 Quasimodo gene going in my back.
 This weakness has been destroying my looks since forever.

 Poor posture damages your appearance significantly.
 It makes you look weak and insecure.
 There are many pro bodybuilders with poor postures too, but their massive backs hide the issue somewhat.
 The natty does not have similar safety nets.
 If you slouch, people can see it.

 Tip: Contrary to popular belief, pinching your shoulders together does not fix your posture.
 Poor posture does not come from the shoulders.
 It comes from the spine.
-A better cue is to simply push your chest out.
+A better cue is to simply push your chest out/forward.
 Don’t think about your shoulders.
-Put your hand on your sternum and imagine that you are pulling it forward.
-This will improve your posture right away.
+This move will improve your posture right away.
 Your shoulders will follow and assume their natural resting position.